mrc-ide/shiny-dide/admin.md

 ## Finding out what is going on

-The administrator can run commands to find out what is going on with applications on the server (users cannot do this directly - ask us to find things out please).
+The administrator can run commands to find out what is going on with applications on the server (users cannot do this directly - they need to ask us to find things out please).

 ### Logs from applications